 Though the frieze above the entrance to the imposing 1912 beaux arts City Hall grandly calls this town San Buenaventura, “Ventura” will do just fine, thank you.
 Soak up the ocean breezes as you pop into shops like the venerable Calico Cat Bookshop and the rootsy clothing and gear emporium Iron and Resin Garage along Main Street.
 Just past Mission San Buenaventura, Himalaya brings top-of-the-world cuisine down to sea level.
 The beach is an easy five blocks away, and the four-mile-long bike trail will lead you within a couple of blocks of the reliable Ventura Beach Marriott ($166-$389).
 Nearby you can shuck your own bivalves at San Buenaventura State Beach’s the Jolly Oyster.

 The village feels more like a local haunt than a tourist destination, despite the throngs of beachgoers and road cyclists.
-Rent your own wheels at Village Faire Shopping Center (look for the 130-year-old Victorian manse that anchors it) after fueling up on a massive burg at Craft Burger.
+Rent your own wheels at Village Faire Shopping Center (look for the 130-year-old Victorian manse that anchors it).
 North of Carlsbad Premium Outlets, the suites at Four Seasons Residence Club Aviara ($325-$1,800) are showroom dreamy.
 Go for the kitchen counter experience at the hotel’s Seasons restaurant, enjoying courses like monkfish served with stone fruit.